danyprotop/GOFPS-main/README.md

 OPEN PORT SCANNER on Golang

-Instruction how to install on linux/termux:
+Instruction how to install on termux:

 pkg install golang